-You’ll still have the same insurance cover as you do now - what’s changing is how much of your natural disaster claim is covered by EQC, and how much by Vero.
+You’ll still have the same insurance cover as you do now - what’s changed is how much of your natural disaster claim is covered by EQC, and how much by Vero.

 From 1 October 2022:

-- The maximum amount of cover EQC provides on home insurance policies increases from $150,000 to $300,000 per dwelling, plus GST.
+- The maximum amount of cover EQC provides on home insurance policies increased from $150,000 to $300,000 per dwelling, plus GST.

-- The EQC levy, charged by EQC for this cover - is changing from a maximum of $300 to a new maximum of $480, plus GST.
+- The EQC levy, charged by EQC for this cover - changed from a maximum of $300 to a new maximum of $480, plus GST.

 - The EQC levy you pay on your home insurance will change - this new amount is in the premium section of your renewal notice.